sigstore/rekor-search-ui/README.md

 ## Deploy

-The app is automatically built & deployed to Vercel when pushing to the `main` branch.
+The app is based on [Next.JS](https://nextjs.org/) and is automatically built & deployed to GitHub Pages when pushing to the `main` branch.